Friends-of-Monika/mas-wtf/README.md

 2. Download `where-is-that-from-VERSION.zip` file.
 3. Drag and drop `Submods` folder from it into your `game` folder.
 4. You're all set!~

+### 📚 How to use?

+Whenever you need to find out where is the topic you're currently going through is located and what submod owns it, press the `W` key or `?` (question mark, might require holding down `Shift ⬆` key) and the popup dialog window will tell you all the available info.

 ## 💬 Join our Discord